 The US Department of State (DOS) has many divisions that help them achieve their worldwide mission.
 One of these divisions is the ESL (English as a Second Language), whose program, "Access English," helps teach the English language to over half a million non-American students across the globe.

 In order to better reach today's younger crowd, DOS partnered with +supergroup to develop a new game-based learning program called, "Trace Effects."
 DOS wanted to create something groundbreaking that would combine gaming and immersive language learning techniques to help the Access English program "change the game" with a long-term, first-to-market product.

 Our vision was to create a multi-channel program utilizing web, mobile, desktop applications and print.
 Students would interact with the language learning through a 3D adventure game available online (or offline as an executable), single and multi-player language challenge games and exercises, and even graphic novels!

-Trace Effects was piloted in the Summer of 2011 in Saudi Arabia, Turkey, Brazil, Russia, Korea and South Africa.
+Trace Effects was piloted in Saudi Arabia, Turkey, Brazil, Russia, Korea and South Africa.
 The feedback from the students was unanimous: "This is how we like to learn English.
 We want more Trace Effects!"

 Each character had a different personality — from a self-loathing vampire to a Casanova patterned after Antonio Banderas.
 Visitors could expect a different response to each of their questions from each person, admiring their beauty all along.
 Part of the fun was seeing if these chance encounters would lead to a slap on the face or the threat of being blogged about.